 During the annual #MedSafetyWeek, Uppsala Monitoring Centre teams up with medicine regulatory authorities and national pharmacovigilance centres across the world to run a social media campaign that raises awareness of adverse drug reactions.

 Regulators rely on reporting of adverse drug reactions (ADRs) to make sure medicines on the market are acceptably safe.
 Unfortunately, all reporting systems suffer from under reporting.
 That is why UMC coordinates an annual social media campaign to raise awareness of pharmacovigilance systems among patients and the public, and promote recognition and reporting of suspected ADRs.

 For one week each year, medicine regulators across the globe simultaneously share campaign materials on their social media channels, with the hashtag #MedSafetyWeek.
-The 2021 campaign focused on the need to report any adverse events that may be associated with vaccines.
-Previous campaigns dealt with how to encourage patients and healthcare professionals to report all side effects, especially those associated with new or experimental treatments (2020), polypharmacy (2019), children, and pregnancy (2018), and over-the-counter products (2017).
+The 2022 campaign will happen from 7 to 13 November 2022.
+Previous campaigns have dealt with how to encourage patients and healthcare professionals to report all side effects, especially those associated with vaccines (2021), new or experimental treatments (2020), polypharmacy (2019), children and pregnancy (2018), and over-the-counter products (2017).

 Campaign materials include eye-catching animations produced by UMC, featuring funny cartoon characters whose unfortunate misuse of medicines leads to comical calamities.
 The short animations are adapted for use in each participating country – with text in the local language, logo of the medicine regulatory authority and a link to the national reporting system.
 Generic versions of the animations are available in several official UN languages and can be downloaded from the campaign library for free.